JuliaLang/PackageCompiler.jl/docs/src/upgrade.md

 ### Executables
 - The function to create an executable is now called [`create_app`](@ref) instead of `build_executable`.
-- The `julia_main` function for executables should no longer take any arguments (just access the global `ARGS`) and no longer need to be annotated with `Base.@ccallable`.
+- The `julia_main` function for executables should no longer take any arguments (just access the global `ARGS`) and no longer should be annotated with `Base.@ccallable`.
 - The code for an executable need to be structured as a package, that is, with a `Project.toml` file and a `src/Package.jl` file etc.